Maili Velez-Dalla Tor, MD, FAAFP

 Committee and helped to develop their Chronic Disease and Palliative Care Track.

-Dr. Dalla Tor also worked at the Pomona Valley Hospital Medical Center
+Additionally, Dr. Dalla Tor worked at the Pomona Valley Hospital Medical

-Family Medicine Residency Program (PVHMC FMRP) as their Associate Program
+Center Family Medicine Residency Program (PVHMC FMRP) as their Associate

-Director.
-At the PVHMC FMRP she developed the Clinical Competency Committee
+Program Director.
+At the PVHMC FMRP she developed the Clinical Competency

-and served as the Medical Student Clerkship Director.
-She is board-certified
+Committee and served as the Medical Student Clerkship Director.
+Dr. Dalla

-in Family Medicine as well as Hospice and Palliative Medicine.
+Tor is dually board-certified in Family Medicine and Hospice and Palliative

 Dr. Dalla Tor enjoys teaching medical students and residents and has a

-special interest in resident and physician wellness, pediatrics, women’s
+special interest in resident and physician wellness, curriculum development,

 Anna Pavlov, PhD